BlackbitDigitalCommerce/pimcore-backup/README.md

 Restorable data and logs do not get included in the dump to keep file sizes small.

+By default, the backup file gets created in `/tmp` folder.
+To change this, please read about [Storage configuration](#storage-configuration).

 ### Storage configuration
 Multiple storage providers are supported (local storage, FTP, S3, Azure etc.).
 To configure the location of backups you have to add a service definition to your `app/config/services.yml`